symbol/symbol-docs/source/guides/namespace/extending-a-namespace-registration-period.rst

     startHeight:    52000
     endHeight:      53000

-The namespace ``foo`` will become inactive at height ``5300``.
-The next step is to know which is the current height, to calculate in how many blocks your namespace will become inactive.
+The information shows that the namespace``foo`` will become inactive at height ``5300``.
+The next step is to figure out the current height of the chain, and calculate the number of blocks remaining before your namespace becomes inactive.

-2. Check the current blockchain.
+2. Check the current blockchain height.

 .. code-block:: bash